 In this paper the application of two model reference adaptive PF control methods to servo drives with switched reluctance motors are presented.
-Following from the PFtype structure model reference parameter adaptive control was developed to provide constant loop gain in speed control loop with changing gain (moment of inertia and/or torque factor) it makes it easier to reach overshootless as well as fast speed changing compensation caused by jump in load.
-Model reference signal adaptive control is also used to provide constant loop gain in speed control loop with changing parameters exposed to a significant load.
-The approaching block diagram of the adaptive control can be seen as an extended version of the PF controller.
-II.
-SPEED CONTOL OF SERVO DRIVES A model reference adaptive control is used for the speed control.
-Such an adaptive control has been succesfully elaborated by using a suitable chosen Lyapunov function to compensate the gain of the speed control loop [5], [6].
-A. Model Reference Parameter Adaptive Control The adaptive control of servo-drives with a cascade arrangement is most effective when it is applied in the inner loop containing the effect of variable parameters directly, i.e. the inertia (J_m) and/or torque factor (k_m) .
-The speed control implemented by PI controller is of cascade arrangement in fact as it contains an inner, proportional feedback loop (PF controller, Fig.1.).
+2. SPEED CONTROL OF SERVO DRIVES A model reference adaptive control is used for the speed control.
+Such an adaptive control has been succesfully elaborated by using a suitable chosen Lyapunov function to compensate the gain of the speed control loop [6], [7].
+Model reference parameter adaptive control The adaptive control of servo-drives with a cascade arrangement is most effective when it is applied in the inner loop containing the effect of variable parameters directly, i.e. the inertia (J_m) and/or torque factor (k_m) .
+The speed control implemented by PI controller is of cascade arrangement in fact as it contains an inner, proportional feedback loop (PF controller, [4], Fig.1.).
 A one-storage proportional element can describe this inner loop neglecting the time constant of closed current control loop.
 By this our adaptation algorithm is simplest.
-Relation between accelerating current determining dynamic torque and angular velocity can be given by the following transfer function: $$Y{\omega,(i-i_t)}(s) = \frac{A_i}{s},\tag{1}$$ where $A_i = \frac{k_m}{J_m}$.
+Relation between accelerating current determining dynamic torque and angular velocity can be given by the following transfer function: $$Y{\omega,(i-i_t)}(s) = \frac{A_i}{s} , \qquad (1)$$ where $A_i = \frac{k_m}{J_m}$.